elastic/logstash-forwarder/PROTOCOL.md

 * Serialization and Framing should be cheap on cpu.
-This means avoiding serialization mechanisms that inspect and possibly modify every single byte of a string (json's UTF-8 + escape code enforcement).
+This means avoiding serialization mechanisms that inspect and possibly modify every single byte of a string (Example of expensive serialization: json's UTF-8 + escape code enforcement).

 # Lumberjack Protocol (Still in development)